Our Juris Doctor (JD) degree program provides the opportunity to pursue your legal education in a collegial and student-centered environment.

 - two to three supporting letters of reference from people (non-family members) who can comment on the applicant's aptitude and potential for law studies

-The Admissions Committee for the Juris Doctor (JD) degree program may consider Aboriginal ancestry (First Nation, Métis or Inuit) as a positive factor when assessing applicants for admission, pursuant to an exemption granted by the Saskatchewan Human Rights Commission and as a 'reasonable and justifiable measure' under section 48 of The Saskatchewan Human Rights Code.
-As a result, we have established a category for Aboriginal applicants.
+The Admissions Committee for the Juris Doctor (JD) degree program may consider Indigenous ancestry (First Nation, Métis or Inuit) as a positive factor when assessing applicants for admission, pursuant to an exemption granted by the Saskatchewan Human Rights Commission and as a 'reasonable and justifiable measure' under section 48 of The Saskatchewan Human Rights Code.
+As a result, we have established a category for Indigenous applicants.

-Applicants of Aboriginal ancestry should apply in the Aboriginal category, not the special category.
-There is no quota for Aboriginal applicants.
-In 2017, 26 applicants received offers in the Aboriginal category, and 13 registered in first-year law at the college.
+category.
+There is no quota for Indigenous applicants.
+In 2022-23, 26 applicants received offers in the Indigenous category and 11 registered in first-year law at the college.

 Additional documentation required

-Besides submitting the required information to the Native Law Centre, applicants must complete all steps in the regular application procedure and provide additional documentation including:
+Besides submitting the required information to the College of Law, applicants must complete all steps in the regular application procedure and provide additional documentation including:

 - two to three supporting letters of reference from persons unrelated to the applicant who could comment on the applicant's aptitude and potential for law studies.
 These reference letters must come directly from the individual supplying the reference through your online account

 Other types of applicants